enonic/app-corporate-theme/README.md

 ### Dependencies

-Some front-end dependencies for the code and functionality of this project.
+We use some front-end dependencies for the code and functionality of this project, these are the ones:

 * **Bootstrap 3** - 3.3.7
 * **jQuery 1** - 1.12.4